Links to Tuition-Free Colleges and Universities for International Students

 Tuition Fees for Undergraduate Programmes

 Since the winter semester 2006/07, German universities are now allowed to charge tuition fees for undergraduate study programmes.
-Currently, only four out of 16 Federal states charge tuition fees of up to 500 Euros per semester.
+Currently, only 4 out of 16 Federal states charge tuition fees of up to 500 Euros per semester.
 These states are Baden-Württemberg, Bavaria, Hamburg, and Lower Saxony.
 All other federal states only request a certain amount of money as a semester contribution (about 50 euros) but charges no tuition fees.
 Detailed information on tuition fees in different federal states in Germany can be found at this page.

 Tuition fees for Graduate Programmes